Drew Barrymore: Early roles and breakthrough as a child actor (1980s)

 Barrymore appeared in a dog food commercial when she was eleven months old.
 After her film debut with a small role in Altered States, she played Gertie in E.T. the Extra-Terrestrial.
 Director Steven Spielberg felt she had the right imagination for the role after she impressed him with a story that she led a punk rock band.
 E.T. was the highest-grossing film of the 1980s and made Barrymore one of the most famous child actors of the time.
 She won the Young Artist Award for Best Young Supporting Actress and was nominated for the Rising Star Award at the British Academy Film Awards.
 In the eighth season of Saturday Night Live, she became the youngest person to guest-host the series at 7 years old.
-Barrymore said that "nobody treated me like a kid there" and she didn't feel different than any other cast member despite her age.
+Barrymore said that "nobody treated me like a kid there" and she felt no different than any other cast member despite her age.

 In the 1984 film adaptation of Stephen King's 1980 novel Firestarter, Barrymore played a girl with pyrokinesis, and the target of a secret government agency known as The Shop.
 That year, she also played a young girl divorcing her famous parents in Irreconcilable Differences and was nominated for her first Golden Globe Award for Best Supporting Actress.
 In his review in the Chicago Sun-Times, Roger Ebert wrote: "Barrymore is the right actress for this role precisely because she approaches it with such grave calm."
 She starred in the anthology horror film Cat's Eye, also written by King.
 It received positive reviews and Barrymore was nominated for a Young Artist Award for Best Leading Young Actress.